Do You Have Nightmares During Your Pregnancy? You’re Not Alone.

-Did you know that nightmares during pregnancy is actually common?
+Did you know that nightmares during pregnancy are actually common?

 Mmm-hmm…especially during the very first pregnancy that a woman experiences.